EnableSoftware/Enable.Extensions.FileSystem/README.md

 Here `account-name` is the name of your own Azure Storage account and `account-key` the key to use to access the account.
 The steps you need to take to obtain this from the Azure Portal can be found in the article [Configure Azure Storage connection strings].
-Finally, here we're using [Azure Blob Storage], so we need to specify a container name, which we do as the third parameter to the `AzureBlobStorage` constructor.
+Here we're using [Azure Blob Storage], so we need to specify a container name, which we do as the third parameter to the `AzureBlobStorage` constructor.
+The final parameter `BlockBlob` is to specify which type of Blob storage to use, the options are `BlockBlob`, `AppendBlob` and `PageBlob`, if no value is passed it will default to `BlockBlob`.

 [Azure Storage]: https://azure.microsoft.com/services/storage/
 [Azure Blob Storage]: https://azure.microsoft.com/services/storage/blobs/